graysongroepper/sphinx-template/source/Bibliography/index.rst

 .. [#f4] Kody.
 (2019, December 13).
 How to Run USB Rubber Ducky Scripts on a Super Inexpensive Digispark Board.
 WonderHowTo. https://null-byte.wonderhowto.com/how-to/run-usb-rubber-ducky-scripts-super-inexpensive-digispark-board-0198484/.

+In the book, Networking Security [#f5]_, author Dr. Eric Cole goes into great depth about network security, vulnerabilities, attacks, scanners, malicious code, password cracking and so much more.
+He does not state that these attacks can be used for a USB Rubber Ducky, but the scripts that are used are usually .exe files which he explains and calls as File Infectors.
+He addresses many different attacks that hackers use to this day.
+Many of these attacks can be used using a USB Rubber Ducky or something similar.

+Dr. Eric Cole is a industry-recognized security expert and scientist.
+He is extremely knowledgeable in the field of cyber security and network security.
+He is aware of many hacking techniques, vulnerabilities, scanners, and much more.
+He addresses almost every aspect of network security in his book, mading it well researched and descriptive.

+.. [#f5] Cole, E. (2009).
+Network Security.
+(R. L. Krutz, Ed.)
+(2nd ed.).
+   Wiley Publishing Inc.